rtyler/brokenco.de/_posts/2021-04-27-why-delta-lake.md

 there are a few more in various states of draft or review.
-A second implementation of the [Delta Lake protocol](https://github.com/delta-io/delta/blob/master/PROTOCOL.md) has also led to a few pull requests improve our collective definition of what Delta Lake actually _is_.
+A second implementation of the [Delta Lake protocol](https://github.com/delta-io/delta/blob/master/PROTOCOL.md) has also led to a few pull requests to improve our collective definition of what Delta Lake actually _is_.